UlisesRosas/react-my-portfolio/README.md

-# Getting Started with Create React App
+# React-My-Portfolio

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This application was built to showcase projects and to get connected

 ## Available Scripts